 - Fill in Form DS-160.

 - Schedule visa interview.

 Form DS-160, Online Nonimmigrant Visa Application is the US visa application form that you must fill out if you are applying for a US nonimmigrant visa.
 The form can be found online on the website of the US consulate from which you are applying.
 It contains sections specific to various types of visas, so you must first choose what visa you are applying for.

 It then has questions regarding your background, personal information, employment history and other details which are submitted as part of your application.
 When you complete the form and submit it, it will generate a confirmation page and code which you need to save and bring for your interview.

 Pay your application fee

 One way through which the US makes some money is through visa application fees.
 This means that there is no free visa and some are more expensive than others.
-So one of the requirements of US visa is to pay the fees.
-Visa application fees range from $160 to more than $250 and there are also fees associated with filing other forms if you will be working in the US.
+So one of the requirements of is to pay the US visa application fees.
+They range from $160 to more than $250 and there are also fees associated with filing other forms if you will be working in the US.

 In addition to visa application fees, you could also be asked to pay visa issuance fees.
 Visa issuance fees are determined by the relationship that the US has with your home country.
 This means that some applicants will have to pay them and some will not.
 Their amount varies from country to country.